Summer Student Scholarships

 As part of its ongoing research programme the Styx Living Laboratory Trust endeavours to offer an annual scholarship to a tertiary student(s) to enable them to undertake a research project within the Styx catchment over the summer holiday period.

-To date, this summer scholarship has been offered in partnership with Lincoln University and the Shirley Papanui Community Board, Christchurch City Council.
+Previously , this summer scholarship has been offered in partnership with Lincoln University and the Shirley Papanui Community Board, Christchurch City Council.
+Since 2016 the Scholarship has been funded by the STYX Living Laboratory Trust.